-Simply put, transition is change.
+Simply put, transition is change

-Transitions are life’s way of asking us to reexamine our present way of being.
+A life transition is the world's way of asking us to reexamine our present way of being.
 Sometimes these changes are welcomed and positive experiences; like getting married, starting a dream job, travelling the world, or having a child.
 At other times change can be difficult for us to cope with, for example when we are in the midst of a breakup, or when our financial situation has changed, or when we have lost a job, or lost a loved one.

 There are also times when life feels stagnant and we feel stuck and unsure of how to proceed.
 In this case the transition can be more of an internal struggle which may be in relation to self worth, or a choice that is needing to be made.